-Туреѕ Examples of learning activities Lecture This studio art class will be taught with both formal and ongoing integrated lecture.
-Students will receive hands on group demonstrations as well as one on one instruction, demonstration and direction.
-Lectures and demonstrations will often if not always be accompanied by visual aids and or real hands-on experience.
+Туреѕ Examples of learning activities Lecture This studio arts class will be taught with both formal and ongoing lecture and integrated lab.
+Students will receive hands-on group demonstrations as well as one-on-one instruction, demonstration and direction.
+Lectures and demonstrations will often if not always be accompanied by visual aids and/or real hands-on experience.
+Further, students will learn by interacting with the materials and process inherent in studio arts.
 Lab Instructor-guided lab / studio time to apply concepts and skills to course content through guided exercises.
 Lab time will include both one-on-one and group instruction.
-Observation and Demonstration Clay forming and finishing demonstrations covering techniques, concepts, and material applications.
+Observation and Demonstration Clay-forming and finishing demonstrations covering techniques, concepts, and material applications.
 Critique Oral or written group critiques analyzing finished examples of student work related to specific course assignments.
 Peer critiques reinforcing student's capacity to think critically about course assignments.
-Field Trips Students in this course may view artwork in the professional contexts of a gallery or museum, an activity that helps to reinforce student understanding of historic and contemporary approaches to ceramics and its relationship to their own studio work.
+Field Trips Students in this course may view artwork in the professional contexts of a gallery or museum.
+This activity will reinforce the student's understanding of historic and contemporary approaches to ceramics.
 Other Student presentations on historic and contemporary works from a diverse range of cultures.